jjdelorme/EventsSample/README.md

     npm run install
     npm run build
     ```
     This outputs the optimized static web application to `../api/wwwroot`.
-The API serves the static content for simplicity with `UseStaticFiles()` using the default directory.
+The API serves the static content with `UseStaticFiles()`.

 1. Build the API Server
     ```bash